KQM-git/TCL/characters/electro/raiden.md

 ### Steelbreaker

 While using Musou no Hitotachi and in the Musou Isshin state applied by Secret Art: Musou Shinsetsu, the Raiden Shogun's attacks ignore 60% of opponents' DEF.
 * The effects of The Raiden Shogun's C2 applies to both her Elemental Burst and Elemental skill.
+* The defense ignore is multiplicative with defense shred.
 {% endtab %}

 {% tab title="C3" %}